-When all were seated on the stage Dr. Guibord introduced The Episcopal Bishop Suffragan who welcomed everyone and affirmed the need for The Guibord Center.
-Her sentiments were briefly elaborated upon by both a representative of the Mayor’s Office and the local City Council Member who spoke of The Center’s unique and vital role in strengthening the heart of fabric that keeps this city safe and whole.
+When all were seated on the stage Dr. Guibord introduced the Episcopal Bishop Suffragan.
+She welcomed everyone and affirmed the need for The Guibord Center.
+A representative of the mayor’s office and the local city councilmember added to her sentiments.
+They spoke of The Center’s vital role in strengthening the fabric that keeps this city safe and whole.

 There was quiet pause when they had finished.
 Those gathered sat peacefully, content to take in the enormity of the moment.

-Suddenly a clear, powerful call to prayer broke through the silence as a Jewish cantor stepped from out of the shadows in the midst of those gathered out into the light.
-The sound touched each of the thick gray walls and bounced upward spinning round all the way to the rafters.
+Suddenly a clear, powerful call to prayer broke through the silence.
+A Jewish cantor stepped out of the shadows amid those gathered and into the light.
+The sound touched each of the thick gray walls and bounced upward all the way to the rafters.
 All were invited to open hearts and minds to the Holy.

-As the notes of the cantor’s call faded, a tall figure dressed in white, stepped out of the shadows on the opposite side of the congregation and now the Muslim call to prayer filled the cathedral, spinning on the still-reverberating air.
+As the notes of the cantor’s call faded, a tall figure dressed in white stepped out of the shadows on the opposite side of the congregation.
+Now the Muslim call to prayer filled the cathedral, spinning on the still-reverberating air.

 The sound stunned many.
 Most had never heard anything like it.
 They strained to listen thoroughly, completely.
 Curious.
 Fascinated.
 The sound spun and wove its way to the heights.

-And just as those notes began to fade, there in the back of the church behind everyone came words of Blessing and Peace from an Episcopal cantor.
-They too, poured out filling the air.
-Seconds later all three cantors, Jewish, Muslim and Christian, began interweaving these prayers as they walked slowly to the front where they turned together in a powerfully blended blessing with the words of each still clearly distinguishable.
+And just as those notes began to fade, from the back of the church came words of blessing and peace from an Episcopal cantor.
+They too poured out and filled the air.
+Seconds later all three cantors, Jewish, Muslim and Christian, began interweaving these prayers as they walked slowly to the front.
+There, they turned together in a powerfully blended blessing with the words of each still clearly distinguishable.

 Once more she stepped back to let the program explain itself.
-After a brief piece of music, Indigenous Elder and Grandmother from the Tongva Tribe, Cindy Moar Alvitri, rose to address the first piece of the Mission Statement: “To bring people together to challenge assumptions”.
+After a brief piece of music, Indigenous Elder and Grandmother from the Tongva Tribe, Cindy Moar Alvitre, rose to address the first piece of the mission statement: “To bring people together to challenge assumptions.”

 She told a tale in word and song of a daughter kidnapped from her family, her tribe, and of the long journey of being lost, of the love and grief held in sacred tears that forever hold the path back, the truth that the ancestors are always there and that we can not be separated though we can and do become lost for awhile.
 Her tale set a tone, deepened a process of moving into a level of connection beneath the normal conversations of the day.

-As she concluded a new sound came from the center aisle.
+As she concluded, a new sound arose.
 Four physically small women dressed in the orange robes of the Buddhist nuns of Hsi Lai Temple moved together quickly down the aisle.
 They chanted with a power that was astonishing.
 Again the sound was strange, unique to many.
 As they came to the stage the impact was immediate.
 People perked up in their seats.
 Awake.
 Alert.